chande-dhanush/Personal-Assistant/README.md

 ## ✨ Features

-* 🎧 **Spotify Control**
+* 🎷 **Spotify Control**
   Play songs, skip tracks, control volume, or resume playback with voice commands.
+Optimized with a smarter polling system — it doesn’t hog resources or spam "🎷 Using \[device]" unnecessarily.
 * 📺 **YouTube Playback**
   Search and play YouTube videos using `pywhatkit`.
 * 📱 **WhatsApp Messaging**